Amazon Prime Video Review 2020

 - Lackluster included shows and movies

-Amazon Prime Video is an excellent perk for Amazon Prime subscribers, thanks to its included movies, exclusive series, and 4K Ultra HD videos.
+Amazon Prime Video is an excellent perk for Amazon Prime members, thanks to its included movies, exclusive series, and 4K Ultra HD videos.

 But if you’re not taking advantage of Amazon Prime’s free shipping and discounts, Prime Video simply doesn’t offer enough on its own to be worth the price.